-McCrary was the representative for Iowa’s 1st congressional district and was a Republican.
+McCrary was the representative for Iowa’s 1st congressional district as a Republican.
 He served from 1875 to 1877.

 He was previously the representative for Iowa’s 1st congressional district as a Republican from 1873 to 1875; and the representative for Iowa’s 1st congressional district as a Republican from 1869 to 1873.